andrewcho-dev/opsconductor-ng/implementation_plan.md

 **The system is ready for production deployment and advanced feature development.**

-**🔍 NEXT MAJOR MILESTONE: PHASE 10 - TARGET DISCOVERY SYSTEM** The next major enhancement will be automated target discovery, enabling users to scan network ranges, automatically detect Windows and Linux systems, and bulk import targets with minimal manual configuration.
+**🔍 NEXT MAJOR MILESTONES: PHASE 10 & 11**

+**PHASE 10 - TARGET DISCOVERY SYSTEM**
+Automated target discovery will enable users to scan network ranges, automatically detect Windows and Linux systems, and bulk import targets with minimal manual configuration.
 This will significantly reduce the operational overhead of target onboarding and provide comprehensive network visibility.

+**PHASE 11 - JOB NOTIFICATION STEPS**
+Job notification steps will allow users to insert notification actions anywhere within job workflows, sending contextual notifications via multiple channels (email, Slack, Teams, webhooks) with dynamic content based on job variables and execution state.
+This will provide real-time job monitoring and proactive error handling.

 This roadmap provides a clear path forward while building on the solid foundation we've established.
-The focus on target discovery will provide high operational value by automating one of the most time-consuming aspects of infrastructure management.
+These two phases will provide high operational value by automating target onboarding and enhancing job workflow communication capabilities.